Logistic map: After May's research

 Also, around 1975, mathematical physicist Mitchell Feigenbaum noticed a scaling law in which the branching values converged in a geometric progression when he looked at the period-doubling cascade of the logistic map, and discovered the existence of a constant, now called the Feigenbaum constant, through numerical experiments.
 May and George Oster had also noticed the scaling law, but they were unable to follow it in depth.
 Feigenbaum discovered that the same constant also appeared in the sine map shown in equation (4–1), and realized that this scaling law had a universality that went beyond the logistic map.
-In 1980, a rigorous proof of this result was given by Pierre Collé, Jean-Pierre Eckman, Oscar Rumford, and others.
+In 1980, Pierre Collet, Jean-Pierre Eckmann and Oscar Lanford obtained rigorous results on this universality in a limiting regime.
 At about the same time as Feigenbaum, or later, physicists discovered the same period doubling cascade and the Feigenbaum constant in real life, and chaos, which had previously been seen as a strictly mathematical phenomenon, had a major impact on the field of physics as well.

 However, there is criticism of the tendency to downplay research results from before the popularity of chaos, and to attribute many of those results to rediscoverers who used the logistic map, etc. May himself respects the existence of previous research, but positions his own achievement as not being "the first to independently discover the strange mathematical behavior of quadratic maps", but as being one of the "last researchers to emphasize their broad implications in science".
 Mathematician Robert Devaney states the following before explaining the logistic map in his book: